 When advanced arthritis makes hip pain a constant part of your day and gets in the way of walking, it’s time to talk about a hip replacement.
 The board-certified orthopedic surgeons at Mid Atlantic Orthopedic Associates, LLP, have extensive experience performing hip replacements that can eliminate your pain and restore your mobility.
-To learn if you’re a good candidate for a hip replacement, call the office in East Brunswick, New Jersey, today.

 You may need a hip replacement if you break your hip or develop osteonecrosis.
 Osteonecrosis is a rare condition in which some of the bone dies when the blood supply is blocked.